new-3/minesweeper/README.md

 There is a `Board` class representing the minesweeper game board and several (quite sketchy) GUI elements in `gui.py`.
-There is also a `Leaderboard` class which stores, updates and displays leaderboard.
+There is also a `Leaderboard` class which stores, updates and displays leaderboard. `MinesweeperAI` class covers AI's move on the board.

 The main `Game` class puts it all together.

 Credits
 -------
 The closed tile sprite and font to display mine counts by kenney.nl

-Font for GUI is from here http://www.fontfabric.com/akrobat/
+Font for GUI is from here https://fonts.google.com/specimen/Orbitron